-Seminar in Social Welfare Research: Read Less [-]

-SOC WEL 287 Research Resources and Processes 2 Units

-Students will be introduced to the tasks and tools of library research in social welfare, including reference works, bibliographic aids, and computer databases.
+Seminar in Social Welfare Research: Read Less [-] SOC WEL 287 Research Resources and Processes 2 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 Students will be introduced to the tasks and tools of library research in social welfare, including reference works, bibliographic aids, and computer databases.
 Individual faculty members will present their research, emphasizing methodology, outcomes, and contributions to social welfare.

-Research Resources and Processes: Read More [+]

-Research Resources and Processes: Read Less [-]

-SOC WEL 289A Research Methods and Techniques in Social Welfare 4 Units

-Terms offered: Spring 2021, Spring 2020, Spring 2019 This course provides doctoral students a firm foundation in research processes and methods.
+Research Resources and Processes: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Research Resources and Processes: Read Less [-] SOC WEL 289A Research Methods and Techniques in Social Welfare 4 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 This course provides doctoral students a firm foundation in research processes and methods.
 Topics include problem formulation, use of theory, conceptualization, measurement, causal inference, sampling, and design methods.
 A core goal is to provide insight into the opportunities and challenges social work researchers face as they apply social science and related theory and methods to real world problems and settings.
 Course activities will guide students to future coursework in research methodologies and analysis, as well as position paper and dissertation proposal development.
 Sessions combine a focus on the conceptual and technical aspects of the research process and consider issues across quantitative and qualitative approaches.

-Research Methods and Techniques in Social Welfare: Read More [+] Hours & Format
+Research Methods and Techniques in Social Welfare: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.